The Keys to a Great Value Proposition

 - Makes sure you are not selling invisible value

-A strong value proposition is a critical component of your marketing strategy.
+A strong value proposition paired with a well-defined customer segment is the heart of your business model and the foundation of your marketing strategy.
 A great value proposition is more than a tagline.
 By clearly articulating the value you offer, you can attract and retain customers and build a successful business.
 By using the strategies outlined above, you can craft a compelling value proposition for your business.

 About the Author